YordanGeorgiev/qto/doc/md/features_doc.md

 ### 5.2.
-Setup scalability
+Multi-instance scalability
-The creation of instances running on docker is 3 lines, the full setup on blank OS is well documented and automated to the point of running 5 one-liners to have checks on whether or not a phase has completed successfully.
+You can operated multiple versions of the qto on the same host, which will not interrupt each other because of the configurability of the application.

 ### 5.3.
+Documentation generation and data export
+Single shell actions exist for :
+ - configurable pdf documentation generation
+ - configurable mdf documentation generation
+ - configurable microsoft docx documentation generation
+ - configurable xls tables export

+### 5.4.
 Projects databases scalability
 Each instance of the qto application can connect via tcp to multiple postgres databases running on the same db host configured in the instance configuration file.